Station Boosts Orbit During Research and Spacewalk Preps

-Category: Space Hits: 3Flight Engineer Michael Hopkins works inside the Quest airlock configuring tools for planned spacewalks to continue maintenance on the outside of the International Space Station.
+Category: Space Hits: 4Flight Engineer Michael Hopkins works inside the Quest airlock configuring tools for planned spacewalks to continue maintenance on the outside of the International Space Station.

 DNA, time perception and combustion investigations filled the research schedule aboard the International Space Station today.
 The Expedition 64 crew is also training for a pair of spacewalks set to start next week.